-Fig. 5.129: Grid section of the Style tab.
+Fig. 5.119: Rows section of the Style tab.

-- In the Header Style section you find the different options of style for the table header.
+- In the Grid section you can add borders to the table and add color to alternate rows.
+In this section you can find different options to customize them.
+Refer to figure below. - In the Header Style section you find the different options of style for the table header.
 Refer to Figure below. - In the Titles section you can add the titles to the widget and modify the font size and weight.
 In this section you can also change the height of the widget title.
 Refer to Figure below. - In the Borders section you can add a border to the widget and customize it by using the colors, thickness and style.
-Refer to the following figure. - In the Other Options section you can add the shadows in the widget, you can set the background color of the widget and it is possible to disable or enable the screenshot option for that particular widget.
-Refer to the following figure.
+Refer to the following figure. - In the Shadows section you can add the shadows in the widget.
+Refer to the following figure. - In the Background color section you can set the background color of the widget.
+Refer to the Figure below.

 Once the table style settings have been implemented you can switch to the next tab.
 The "Cross" tab is where the navigation to other documents is defined.
-It is visible to final users but yet only configurable by a technical user (like
+It is visible to final users but yet only configurable by a technical user (like an administrator).